-Claim: A clever consumer earned a lifetime of free air travel by taking advantage of a Healthy Choice pudding promotion.
+Claim: A clever consumer earned millions of miles of free air travel by taking advantage of a Healthy Choice pudding promotion.

 Example:[Collected on the Internet, 2000]